-Helene Stainer (Area Dean)
+Helene Stainer (Area Dean until early 2025)

-The National Ploughing Championships were held in the Benefice last autumn.
+The National Ploughing Championships were held in the Benefice in 2023.

 BENEFICE STATEMENT

 Who we are:

 - This is a mainly rural benefice of five parishes, on the edge of the Quantock hills; - One parish is more populous than the others; - Our parishes collaborate but have differing needs; - Our churches have strong ties to the wider community; - We have a wide range of worship traditions across our churches; - We offer the challenge of rural ministry.